briandle00/MalmoRunner/docs/final.md

 PPO is an on-policy algorithm and is an easy method to implement and tune.

-Xiao-Yang Liu, Leader of the deep learning library ElegantRL, describes PPO as follows:
+Xiao-Yang Liu, PhD from Columbia University and lead of the deep learning library ElegantRL, describes PPO as follows:

 ![image](https://user-images.githubusercontent.com/50087239/144314449-9b43e3db-ebf1-4044-9c5f-abc850f6eb33.png)
 ```